 Peanuts, not really a nut but a legume, are highly nutritious.
 It wasn’t until George Washington Carver proselytized and popularized peanuts that they became totally accepted by all segments of the American public.
-More about peanuts and peanut butter at the end of the recipe.

 Back in 1902, soon after George Washington Carver began his historic work on peanuts, Mrs. Rorer, a prolific cookbook author and renowned cooking teacher in the late nineteenth century, printed this method for making peanut butter.

 Roast the nuts, shell and blow off the brown skins.
 When making it in large quantities, it will pay to have a bellows for this purpose, or put the peanuts on a coarse towel, cover them with another towel, rub them gently, then blow off the skins.
 If you use salt dust them lightly with it and grind at once.
 Pack the butter into glass jars or tumblers, cover them and keep in a cool place.
 This may be used plain or diluted with water.